-This FREE introduction SQL training course teaches SQL core concepts that are applied in professional environments.
-Once completed with the course, students will be able to query and interact with an SQL database, and know how to design database schemas.
+This introductory SQL training teaches SQL core concepts that can be applied in professional environments.
+Once students complete this course, they will be able to query and interact with an SQL database, and know how to design database schemas.

-The FREE Introduction to SQL course introduces a new student to common concepts found in the application of SQL in professional environments that permits the accurate and effective use of SQL language constructs.
+The Introduction to SQL course introduces a student to common concepts from the application of SQL in professional environments that permits the accurate and effective use of SQL language constructs.
 Upon completion you will understand how to query and interact with a SQL database, how to write effective queries for use in reporting applications, and how to design simple database schemas for light applications.

 What is SQL?

-SQL, which stands for Structured Query Language, is the standard language used in programming to manage data that is help in relational database management systems (RDBMS), or to perform stream processing in relational data stream management systems (RDSMS).
-In other words, SQL is the language that is used to interact with a database.
+Structured Query Language (SQL) is a domain-specific programming language used to manage data that stored in relational database management systems (RDBMS), or to perform stream processing in relational data stream management systems (RDSMS).
+In other words, SQL is a programming language that is used to interact with a database.

-Cybrary’s SQL intro course is designed to teach students the basics of the SQL language.
+Cybrary’s SQL training online is designed to teach students the basics of the SQL language.
 Students will learn about databases, SQL programming, SQL development, SQL in applications, and how to proceed further in their career paths.
 The course is online and self-paced.
-Upon completion, students will understand core concepts related to the application of SQL.
-They will also be able to write queries to use in reporting applications and create straightforward database schemas for applications.
+Upon completion, students will understand core concepts related to the application of SQL and will be able to write queries to use in reporting applications and create straightforward database schemas for applications.

 How Hard is it to Learn SQL?

-SQL isn’t difficult to learn.
-It doesn’t require that students have any prior programming experience, which makes it a good place to get started with programming.
-SQL is an English-like language, so anyone who uses English, even at a basic level, can write SQL query fairly easily.
-Additionally, once someone knows SQL, it should be simple to work across any relational databases, as most are compatible with SQL.
+SQL is not difficult to learn.
+It doesn’t require any prior programming experience, which makes it a good place to start.
+Because SQL is an English-like language, anyone who uses English, even at a basic level, can write SQL queries with ease.
+In addition, once someone knows SQL, they should be simple to work with any relational databases, as most are compatible with SQL.

 SQL is a universal database query language that is widely used.
-Both novice and experienced IT professionals should be well-versed in SQL.
-Additionally, SQL training is ideal for individuals who are in these current positions, or who are looking to be in these positions in the future:
+Both novice and experienced IT professionals should become well-versed in SQL.
+Additionally, this SQL training online is ideal for individuals who are in the following job positions, or who are targeting these positions in the future:

-- Project managers – It’s important that project managers know all the ins and outs of their products, and it’s the data that tells them how their product is doing.
+* Project managers – It’s important that project managers know all the inputss and outputss of their projects, and it’s the data which tells them their project's status.